I hope you’ve had all a nice Eastern! At least I did, as I have celebrated it with a Greek family (see last post). Kostas and Eva had invited us.

 Modern Santorini

-Greece in 1912.
+Santorini was annexed by Greece in 1912.
 Major settlements in Santorini include Fira (Phira), Oia, Emporio, Kamari, Imerovigli, Pyrgos and Therasia.
 Akrotiri is a major archaeological site with ruins from the Minoan era.
 The island has no rivers and water is scarce.
 Until the early nineties locals used to fill water cisterns from the rain that fell on their roofs and courts, from small springs as well as by importing it from other areas of Greece.
 Nowadays, there is a desalination plant that provides running, yet nonpotable, water to most houses.
 The primary industry of Santorini is tourism and in the summer the island can get quite crowded.
 The pumice quarries have been closed since 1986 in order to preserve the caldera of Santorini.
 Santorini is home to a small but flourishing wine industry, based on the indigenous grape variety, Assyrtiko.
 Assyrtiko vines are extremely old and are resistant to phylloxera.
 Consequently they did not need to be replaced during the great phylloxera epidemic of the early 20th century.
 Assyrtiko Vines are well adapted to the Santorini habitat and are planted far apart as their principal source of moisture is dew.
 They are trained in the shape of baskets, with the grapes hanging inside to protect them from the winds.
 Also unique is the red, sweet and extremely strong Vinsanto.

 White wines from the island are extremely dry with a strong, citrus scent; the ash resulting from volcanoes, gives the white wines a bit of a mineral/smoke flavor much like the Visanto.
 It is not easy to be a wine grower in Santorini, the hot and dry climate gives the soil a low productivity.
 The yield per acre is only 10 to 20% of the yields that are common in France and California.
 That said, the wine can be delicious.
 It has a hint of a smokey flavor, the latter undoubtedly from the still active volcano.

-1707 an undersea volcano breached the sea surface forming the current centre of activity at Nea Kameni, and eruptions centred on it continue—three times in the twentieth century, the last being in 1950.
+In 1707 an undersea volcano breached the sea surface forming the current centre of activity at Nea Kameni, and eruptions centred on it continue—three times in the twentieth century, the last being in 1950.
 Santorini was also struck by a devastating earthquake in 1956.
 At some time in the future, it will almost certainly erupt violently again.
 Although the volcano rests at the present time, at the current active crater [there are several former craters on Nea Kameni] steam and sulphur are given off.

 So, I’ll go and pack my bags now.
 Let’s see what Santorini will bring.